 - 1. To explain functionality of different electronic devices. - 2.
-To perform DC and AC analysis of small signal amplifier circuits. - 3.
-To analyze frequency response of small signal amplifiers - 4.
-To compare small signal and large signal amplifiers. - 5.
-To explain working of differential amplifiers and its applications in Operational amplifiers
+To understand characteristics, application, different Biasing Techniques of BJT. - 3.
+To understand characteristics, application, different Biasing Techniques of MOSFET. - 4.
+To explain amplifiers and analyze frequency response of small signal amplifiers - 5.
+To compare small signal and large signal amplifiers. - 6.
+To explain the working of differential amplifiers.

-- 1. Analyze the functionality and applications of various electronic devices with the help of V-I characteristics. - 2.
-Derive expressions for performance parameters of BJT and MOSFET based electronic circuits. - 3.
-Evaluate frequency response to understand behavior of BJT and MOSFET based Electronics circuits. - 4.
-Understand working of different power amplifier circuits, their design and use in electronics and communication circuits. - 5.
-Understand working of E-MOSFET differential amplifiers and E-MOSFET current sources. - 6.
-Select and Design electronic circuits for given specifications.
+- 1. Analyze the functionality, V-I characteristics, application of different electronic devices. - 2.
+Understand the importance of Biasing and evaluate different parameters of BJT and MOSFET using Biasing Techniques. - 3.
+Understand the input and output characteristics of BJT and MOSFET - 4.
+Evaluate the different parameters of a small signal amplifier using the Hybrid pi model. - 5.
+Evaluate frequency response to understand behavior of single and multistage BJT and MOSFET Amplifier. - 6.
+Understand working of different power amplifier circuits, their design and use in electronics and communication circuits. - 7.
+Understand working of differential amplifiers and methods to improve CMRR.